Bishop Allen Academy: History

-Bishop Allen Academy underwent four additions and renovations in 1991, 2000, 2005, and 2018.
-The exterior courtyard was enclosed with a roof to expand the existing ground floor cafeteria and a new chapel was designed by the architect Scott Morris.
-The school's chimney was demolished because of falling bricks.

-Many immigrant families arrived in Toronto during the post-war years including many Eastern Europeans, especially Byzantine Catholic Ukrainians, whose descendants form a large part of the student body at Bishop Allen.
-The school is one of few in Toronto that has continued to grow during a period of falling student numbers as many families have moved to Toronto's suburbs.

-The school is named after Bishop Francis Allen, an auxiliary Bishop in the Archdiocese of Toronto and former pastor of local Etobicoke Parish Our Lady of Sorrows which serves Bishop Allen Academy.
-Allen was instrumental, together with fellow Auxiliary Bishop Francis Marocco and Archbishop Philip Pocock, in the Archdiocese of Toronto's 1960s campaign to establish and enlarge Catholic secondary cchools in the archdiocese.
+The school is named after Bishop Francis Allen, an auxiliary Bishop in the Archdiocese of Toronto and former pastor of local Etobicoke Parish Our Lady of Sorrows.
+Allen was instrumental, together with fellow Auxiliary Bishop Francis Marocco and Archbishop Philip Pocock, in the Archdiocese of Toronto's 1960s campaign to establish and enlarge Catholic secondary schools in the archdiocese.

 With the former Kingsmill building built just for 717 students, the school has 30 portables on site to handle the growing student population.
 In 2008, health concerns about portables that contained mould forced Grade 10 students to relocate to the former St. Peter (now Monsignor Fraser College Annex) for one semester.
 The board installed three computer labs on that site.

 The school is currently in a process of reconstruction with a replacement three-storey high school building.
 In November 2024, the TCDSB rejected the proposal to relocate its student body to the former Scarlett Heights Entrepreneurial Academy, which was acquired a month prior.

-Overview

-Bishop Allen Academy educates just under 1700 students with over 100 teachers.
-The school has several advanced placement (AP) classes.
-It also supports a French Immersion and Extended French program, as well as a gifted program called SAGE (Service, Awareness, Giftedness, Experience).

-Originally using a blue and grey colouring scheme to match the outside of the building and as a contrast to the red and black of local high school Father John Redmond, the school now has a red and black colouring scheme.
-The formerly Canadian-style student council led by a 'Premier' with 'Ministers' was changed to an American-style council with a 'President', and later changed to the Bishop Allen Student Government (STUGO).

-On the Report Card of Ontario's Secondary Schools, Bishop Allen Academy ranked 58/725 in 2013, and its average yearly ranking was 70/691.
-These rankings are based on Ontario Secondary School Literacy Test and EQAO results.
-Bishop Allen Academy received an overall rating of 8.1 out of 10 in 2012.
+Starting in the 2026-27 school year, the school has temporarily relocated to the site of the former Don Bosco Catholic Secondary School (originally Keiller Mackay Collegiate Institute) for the duration of rebuilding as the former Kingsmill campus is expected to be demolished.